Chapter 8 : Wicked Witches

 They’re going to get me expelled from the library one day, Rose thought angrily as she looked James squarely in the eye, her temper now matching his.

 “You weren’t at practice,” he hissed, narrowing his eyes.
-Rose could feel the blood flow to her head as she was about to rip off James’ head for being the third Captain Obvious to point out that fact, but Nina’s soft chuckle interrupted Rose’s cruel thoughts.
+Rose could feel the blood flow to her head as she was about to hex her cousin into oblivion for being the third Captain Obvious to point out that fact, but Nina’s soft chuckle interrupted Rose’s cruel thoughts.
 She sighed and sank back down into her chair.

 “I know.
 I’m sorry, but I was sort of avoiding someone…” Rose explained.